100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 ---
-title: React Token Based Authentication to Django Backend
+title: React Routing and Components for Signup and Login
 categories:
  - React
- - Token based authentication
  - Frontend
 author: Piotr Płoński
-date: 2020-10-27
+date: 2020-10-25
 type: blog
 ---

-In this post, we will write user interface in React for token-based authentication to Django backend.
-We will use code from previous post: [Token Based Authenitcation with Django Rest Framework and Djoser](/blog/token-based-authentication-django-rest-framework-djoser) (code with tag [v2](https://github.com/saasitive/django-react-boilerplate/tree/v2))
+In this post, we will create a user interface in React for authentication (Signup and Login).
+Components will not performa any actions.
+We will use code from previous post: [Starting SaaS with Django and React](/tutorial/django-react-boilerplate-saas) (code with tag [v1](https://github.com/saasitive/django-react-boilerplate/tree/v1)).
+In the next posts we will create an authentication in [Django backend](/tutorial/token-based-authentication-django-rest-framework-djoser) and [in React frontend](/tutorial/react-token-based-authentication-django).

-This post will be splitted into following parts:
+What will we do in this post:

 - First create React components (Home, Signup, Login, Dashboard).
 - Create React routing with `react-router-dom` package.
-- Add Redux to React.
-- Add Signup actions and reducer.
-- Add Login actions and reducer.
-- Create `AuthenticatedComponent` for authenticated routing.
-- Add CORS and CSRF protections to Django server.
-It will be required because we will make requests from other port than server and to be safe.
-The CSRF token protect server agains [Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

-In this tutorial we will use [`axios`](https://github.com/axios/axios) package for doing server requests from React.
-We will use [`bootstrap`](https://getbootstrap.com/) with [`react-bootstrap`](https://react-bootstrap.github.io/) package to build frontend user internaface.
+In this tutorial we will use [`bootstrap`](https://getbootstrap.com/) with [`react-bootstrap`](https://react-bootstrap.github.io/) package to build frontend user internaface.
 If you would like to see post hto to use React with other than `bootstrap` packages, please let me know by filling the [form](https://forms.gle/rgAG9gkhUEH2wUVt5).
 Other packages can be: [Material](https://material-ui.com/), [Ant](https://ant.design/docs/react/introduce), [Bulma](https://bulma.io/), or [Tailwind](https://tailwindcss.com/).

 ## Add React Components